Your complete application must include the following documents:

 - Application: Available online through the Faculty of Graduate Studies website

 - Report on Applicant: A minimum of three references are required for application to graduate programs at UBC.
-References should be requested from individuals who are prepared to provide a report on your academic ability and qualifications ( available online) There are three possible formats for references: Electronic references: many graduate programs utilize an electronic reference ("e-ref") system.
+References should be requested from individuals who are prepared to provide a report on your academic ability and qualifications ( available online) There are two possible formats for references: Electronic references: many graduate programs utilize an electronic reference ("e-ref") system.
 In the online application system, applicants are asked to provide an email address for each referee.
 (Please note, that we are unable to accept e-mails from Hotmail, Yahoo, GMail, MSN or other free e-mail accounts for referees.)
 A unique link will be emailed to each referee, allowing them to log in to a secure site and submit an online reference or upload a reference document as an attachment.
 Paper letters of reference: your referee may wish to send a paper letter.
 Paper letters of reference should be on referee's official letterhead and must be mailed directly to the relevant program in a sealed and endorsed envelope.
 Paper reference forms: UBC provides an academic reference form and a professional reference form.

 - The academic reference form is used in situations where the referee is someone who you have interacted with in an academic setting (e.g. referee was the professor of a course in which you were enrolled).